Every day we aim to Make a Difference!

 Sky Tower Stair Challenge for charity

-We put our fittest team members forward for one of our toughest challenges yet - climbing the 1,103 stairs of the Auckland Sky Tower for a very important cause; to raise money for Leukaemia & Blood Cancer NZ and for the six New Zealanders every day that are diagnosed blood related cancers.
-The fundraising target was $5,000 but the whole office, industry partners, friends and family rallied behind the Stray team and we raised a whopping $8,082!
+We put our fittest team members to the ultimate challenge, two years in a row!
+Climbing the 1,103 stairs of the Auckland Sky Tower is no easy feat but when it's done to raise money for Leukaemia & Blood Cancer NZ and for the six New Zealanders every day that are diagnosed blood related cancers, it's worth it.
+The fundraising target was $5,000 but the whole office, industry partners, friends and family rallied behind the Stray team and both years we SMASHED it.
+In 2017, we raised a whopping $8,082!
 That placed Stray in the top 10 highest fundraising teams in New Zealand!

-We raised $8,082 for Leukaemia & Blood Cancer New Zealand!
+We raised over $ 13,000 for Leukaemia & Blood Cancer New Zealand!

 Supporting 'The Loop' in Laos